cfccfelipe/Postgresql-Advanced-Onboarding-Kit/docs/quest_4_Generate_Fake_Data.md

 # ⚙️ Workflow & Validation – `generate_fakes`

 This document outlines the integrated validation and data generation strategy behind the `generate_fakes` Makefile target.
-It combines Poetry environment setup, dependency installation, test coverage, and synthetic data generation into a single reproducible command to support onboarding, audit resilience, and CI/CD integrity.
+It combines Poetry environment setup, dependency installation, test coverage, and synthetic data generation into a single reproducible command to support onboarding and CI/CD integrity.

 ---